A robust BFGS algorithm for unconstrained nonlinear optimization problems: Introduction

 The remainder of the paper is organized as follows.
-Section 2 introduces the modified BFGS algorithm.
+Section 2 introduces the robust BFGS algorithm.
 Section 3 discusses the algorithm's convergence properties.
 Section 4 provides the test results.
-Section 5 presents the conclusions.
+Section 5 summarizes the conclusions.